 Toy xylophones use uniform metal bars very much like the idealised theory we saw in section 3.2.
 Is a toy xylophone “musical”?
 Well, up to a point.
 The notes of these toys have rectangular metal bars, which will fall somewhere between the idealised “beam” and “plate”.
 The various sound examples in the previous section showed that a plate can easily become extremely unmusical, but a beam is better.
 The sound of both was improved by using a softer hammer.
 The explanation of all this is that none of the overtone frequencies are “tuned” to be in harmonic relations with each other, so their sounds tend to detract from any sense of definite pitch based on the fundamental.

 Getting back to the sound of a vibrating beam, there are two things we can do to encourage a listener to hear a definite pitch.
 The simple approach is to arrange things so that one overtone, usually the fundamental, is much louder than any of the overtones.
 This can be done by using a soft hammer, but the grown-up xylophone and marimba enhance this effect by using resonators.
 As can be seen in Fig. 1, a suitably tuned tube is placed under each bar, to enhance the sound radiated at the fundamental frequency.
-We will see in Chapter 4 how such resonators work.
+We will see in section 4.3 how such resonators work.
 You can directly hear the effect of these resonators in the vibraphone, which has a set of rotating vanes in the tubes so that the resonant effect is modulated in and out in a regular way.